Multiple Tooth Extraction

-If you have experienced tooth damage, the ideal treatment would be to restore them while allowing them to remain in their natural positions.
+Do I Need Tooth Extractions?If you have experienced tooth damage, the ideal treatment would be to restore them while allowing them to remain in their natural positions.
 However, this is not always possible.
 There are several situations in which you may require a multiple tooth extraction.

-There are two ways in which teeth can be extracted from your mouth.
+How are Teeth Extracted?There are two ways in which teeth can be extracted from your mouth.
 The first way is with a simple extraction.
 As the name suggests, this procedure is fairly simple.
 After a local anesthetic, the teeth are moved back and forth in their sockets gently yet firmly with forceps.
 This action widens the periodontal ligament and working the tooth loose.
 Eventually, the tooth can then be lifted free from its socket.

 The second way in which teeth are extracted is with a surgical extraction.
 This type of extraction, done under a local anesthetic and sedation, is used in more complex situations, such as when the teeth are split or shattered.
 The gums are opened up to reveal the roots of the teeth below.
 The teeth are then carefully and completely removed, and the sockets are cleaned, and the gums are then stitched closed.

-Multiple teeth extractions are very different from a single tooth extraction, and there is a bit of a recovery period involved.
+Is There a Recovery Period after Multiple Tooth Extractions?Multiple teeth extractions are very different from a single tooth extraction, and there is a bit of a recovery period involved.
 The exact length of time it will take you to recover will depend upon your health and the number of teeth removed.
 During this time, it is essential that you rest, avoiding any strenuous activity, including bending and lifting heavy objects.
 It is also recommended that you eat soft, and liquid, foods, avoiding anything hard, crunchy, chewy or sticky.
 As you heal, your normal activities and diet can be resumed.
 You will be provided with specific aftercare instructions following your multiple tooth extraction.

-After the teeth have been extracted, it is essential to have them replaced.
+What Options Do I Have for Replacement?After the teeth have been extracted, it is essential to have them replaced.
 There are a few options available to replace your teeth.

 Ideally, damaged teeth are restored, allowing them to remain in your jaw.
 However, severe damage may be beyond repair and require extraction.
 If you have suffered tooth damage, call Pacific Ave.
 Dental to schedule your consultation today at (360) 373-3515.